 However, too often, we wait until late adolescence to start teaching this.
 We then realize that our teen has no intention of taking on responsibility, especially during the summer.
 They believe, and have often been taught, that summers are for fun only and that they shouldn’t do any real ‘work.’

 The ‘making it easy’ approach to summer

-Many children face the summer with multiple vacations, hanging at the pool and an endless array of sleepovers and daytrips to entertain them.
+Many children face the summer with multiple vacations, hanging at the pool, and an endless array of sleepovers and day trips to entertain them.
 They won’t crack a book, pick up a rake or make a bed.
-Mom or Dad are not only planning what seems like an endless array of entertainment, but they are also responding to ongoing requests for sleepovers, pool parties and sudden get-togethers.
-For others, sports practice and playing emerges as the primary activity, and family fun seems to hinge around these events.
+Mom or Dad is not only planning what seems like an endless array of entertainment, but they are also responding to ongoing requests for sleepovers, pool parties, and sudden get-togethers.
+For others, sports practice and playing emerge as the primary activity, and family fun seems to hinge around these events.

 So, what’s the problem, you may ask?
 Isn’t this what everyone else is doing?

 Somehow, in the middle of this overloaded world of opinions and social media, our sense of being reasonable has failed us and we have lost our compass.